This is our ULTIMATE GUIDE to the Best Muay Thai Gloves (and updated for 2020). That means, it’s our best, highly detailed article about the topic.

-It’s important to know the different types of boxing gloves because there are some significant difference between each style of boxing / Muay Thai glove.
-Some of the gloves are made for specific usages while other are more general and can be used for any activity.
+It’s important to know the different types of boxing gloves because there is some significant differences between each style of boxing / Muay Thai glove.
+Some of the gloves are made for specific usages while others are more general and can be used for any activity.

 Suggested Weights: The best size is 16oz for most weight classes.
-14 oz for women and lighter men.
-18-20 oz for heavy weight weight classes.
+14 oz for women and lightermen.
+18-20 oz for heavyweight classes.

 What Size Muay Thai Gloves Do You Need?

-The size (weight) of the gloves is very important.
-Purchase a pair of gloves that are too ‘light’ and you’ll hurt your hands when you hit the heavy bag… or hurt your sparring partners (or find you are not allowed to use them in sparring).
-Buy a pair of gloves that are too heavy and you’ll find you don’t want to use them.
+The size (weight) of the gloves is essential.
+Purchase a pair of gloves that are too ‘light,’ and you’ll hurt your hands when you hit the heavy bag… or hurt your sparring partners (or find you are not allowed to use them in sparring).
+Buy a pair of gloves that are too heavy, and you’ll find you don’t want to use them.

 16oz: Sparring Sizes

-If you want a pair of gloves for sparring, get 16oz pai.
+If you want a pair of gloves for sparring, get a 16oz pair.
 16 oz gloves are the golden standard for sparring — both in boxing and for Muay Thai.
 There are some exceptions.
 If you are under 140lbs, you can get by on 14oz.
-Heavy weights will often put on larger gloves (18oz) for sparring.
+Heavyweights will often put on larger gloves (18oz) for sparring.

 12-14oz: Bag/Pad work